Playback issues? Watch this video in your browser.

 NYCHA can send monthly rent statements directly to an authorized caregiver of a senior and/or disabled resident.
 Please contact your development’s property management office for more information.

-If your rent is paid via benefits you receive from the NYC Human Resources Administration, please review the monthly rent statement to be sure that last month’s payment was received and that no other charges are due.
-If additional monies are due, please mail your payment with the remittance slip in the enclosed envelope to the address printed on the slip.
+If your rent is paid via benefits you receive from the NYC Human Resources Administration (HRA), please review the monthly rent statement to be sure that last month’s payment was received and that no other charges are due.
+If additional monies are due, please mail your payment with the remittance slip in the envelope provided to the address printed on the slip.

 ---|---|---|